 Is Mary Kay Worth It?

-In this Mary Kay review we’ll find out if Mary Kay is worth it.
+Nearly everyone has heard of Mary Kay, but is it worth becoming a Mary Kay independent consultant?
+In this Mary Kay review we’ll find out if Mary Kay is worth signing up to as a consultant.
 We will answer the question ‘is Mary Kay a scam or legit’?

-Mary Kay is a multi level marketing (MLM) company.
+Mary Kay is a multi level marketing (MLM) company in the cosmetics niche.
 In most MLMs, there are two main ways you can earn money:

 - By selling a product that is not sold in retail stores.
 In order to obtain the product you must order through a consultant, or on a consultant’s website, and